 If you’re the owner of a partner of a small or medium-sized business, you may not have considered the advantages of incorporation.
 Maybe you were under the impression that corporations tended to be large multinational enterprises, or your business took off so quickly that you didn’t have time to discuss your options with your investors and a business lawyer.
-While it is true that corporations are large enough to require legal help from groups like Smith, Schnatmeier, Dettmering, Collins, Reeves, Hobson & Hobson, LLP, the benefits are not hard to understand.
+While it is true that corporations are large enough to require legal help from groups like Smith, Schnatmeier, Dettmering, & Reeves, LLP, the benefits are not hard to understand.
 If you’re considering incorporating your business, there are a few things that you should know.

 What is a Corporation?

 A corporation is a legal entity that exists separately from its owners.
 In many ways, a corporation can act as an individual does.
 Among other things, corporations are able to do the following:

 - Own property

 - Sue and be sued